luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.themes-com/README.md

     This will put default Idempiere Standard ZK Theme

-   Updated for Idempiere release 8.1 - November 2020
+   Updated for Idempiere release 7.1 - February 2021